 - Staff were caring and kind.
-A relative told us, "They are caring and kind.
-The way they interact is good."
-We observed that staff had a positive relationship with people and spoke to them in a caring way.
-People were well settled, happy and were able to speak to staff with ease. - People's cultural and sexuality needs were recorded and information included the support people may require in this area.
-We observed that ingredients had been bought to make meals in accordance to people's culture and background.
-People were also supported to ensure their religious beliefs were met. - People were protected from discrimination within the service.
+A relative told us, "The staff are friendly and caring."
+We observed that staff had a positive relationship with people and spoke with them in a caring way.
+People were well settled, happy and were able to speak to staff with ease.
+A staff member told us, "People are very safe and happy, they are well looked after." - People's cultural and religious beliefs were recorded, and information included the support people may require in this area. - People were protected from discrimination within the service.
 Staff understood that racism, homophobia, transphobia or ageism were forms of abuse.
 They told us people should not be discriminated against because of their race, gender, age and sexual status and all people were treated equally.